Macintosh001/EECS-3311-final-project/docs/log.md

 ## Behzad
 - We shared our project(.jar file) with our client team with the description.

+## Aaron
+- Utilize a Date Picker to handle inputting dates in the UI

 # Thursday, February 16th

 ## William
 - Added some basic unit tests
 - Refactored the UI to look less ugly

+## Aaron
+- Fixed small bugs in the UI

+# Monday, February 21st

+## Aaron
+- Added multiple views and dialogs, some fully implemented and some empty

 # Tuesday, February 22nd

 ## William
 - Added the "Result Type" so functions can return objects or errors depending on the inputs

+# Thursday, March 2nd

+## Aaron
+- Thinking about using the Builder Pattern to build UI components which live in a Frame
+- Made some interfaces ect.
+NOTE we decided to move this to the next iteration

 # Friday, March 3rd